hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 [ ] Search and filter
 [ ] Crossroads
 [ ] Just find the same animation node
-[ ] Fix traces only going from times they were modified [ ] Can be done in post
-[ ] Combine code selections into one
+[ ] Fix traces only going from times they were modified, can be done in post [ ] Combine code selections into one
 [ ] Cleanup mouse bindings
 [ ] Hide reads until expanded - global trace should not show extraneous data